tommaso-borgato/wildfly-s2i/examples/jms-broker/README.md

 ## Galleon layers

-* `cloud-server`, for the roducer and consumer applications.
+* `cloud-server`, for the producer and consumer applications.
 * `core-server`, for the jms broker.
 * `ejb`, for the mdb consumer.
 * `embedded-activemq`, for the jms broker.